 Who Shouldn’t Buy: Those with severe shock-sensitivity seeking a plush heel.

-Head-to-Head: Compared with the Brooks Ghost Max, the 1540 offers firmer posting and deeper control but less pure cushioning under heel impact.
+Head-to-Head: Compared with the Brooks Ghost Max, the New Balance 1540v3 offers firmer posting and deeper control but less pure cushioning under heel impact.

 ASICS GEL-Nimbus 26

-Overview: A neutral, highly cushioned trainer designed for daily high-mileage running and walking.
+Overview: ASICS GEL-Nimbus 26 is a neutral, highly cushioned trainer designed for daily high-mileage running and walking.
 Features FlyteFoam Blast+ (or FF Blast+ Eco) midsole with internal GEL units, a moderately deep heel cup, and a gentle rocker; no rigid rock plate.
 Removable insole accepts medium orthotics; available in standard and select wide fits.
 Best used as a soft-cushion, high-stack platform rather than a technical trail shoe.

 Specs